Using your own data in brainrender#

 Loading the data#

 Given the popularity of python for scientific research, there are tools to load almost all data formats.
 These include numpy to load .npy files, tiffiles for .tiff etc. BrainGlobe provides a general purpose software tool for loading and saving image data (image_io).
-You can use image_io to load most types of data (e.g. .nrrd, .tiff, .nifti etc), e.g.:
+You can use image_io to load many types of data (e.g. .tiff, .nifti etc), e.g.:

 from brainglobe_utils.image_io import load